 Thirdly, Somkid was a protected member of the royalist cabal that was trying to undermine Yingluck and bring down the elected government.

 The trial dragged on for two years.
 In September 2013, Ruwaili’s brother Ateeq and cousin Matrouk flew to Bangkok to testify.
 Matrouk told the court that his sister had been on the phone to Ruwaili on the day he disappeared when the line suddenly went dead (similar to what happened in the enforced disappearance of Wanchalearm Saksaksit three decades later).

 In an interview with Khaosod English during the trial, Ateeq said:

 The worst part is not knowing the truth about what happened to my brother.
 Sometimes we feel like if we knew he was really dead, we would get some closure.
 It would be good news even, to release ourselves from the neverending doubt.
 If he were dead, he would not have been suffering.
 Imagination is your worst enemy in these situations.

-With no body to prove Ruwaili was dead, much of the debate centred on a gold ring, which the disgraced cop Suwitchai said belonged to the Saudi businessman and had been given to him after the corpse was burned.
-It was the only thing left of Mohammad al-Ruwaili after his body was incinerated in an oil drum.
+With no body to prove Ruwaili was dead, much of the debate centred on the gold ring, which the disgraced cop Suwitchai said belonged to the Saudi businessman and had been given to him after the corpse was burned.
+It was the only thing left of Mohammad al-Ruwaili after his body was incinerated.